 Be cautious about strangers

 Strangers are everywhere on the Internet and it’s both fun and risky to talk with strangers on the Internet.
 Do remind your teens not to share personal photos or personal information with strangers.
 Let them imagine the situation when they are on the street and wouldn’t like to share their personal information with strangers.
 That works on the internet as well.
-Remember not to share pictures with typical geological label or home address.
+Remember not to share pictures with a typical geological label or home address.

 Check privacy settings on devices connected with the Internet

 It’s quite handy for your teens to create a social media account but make sure they have selected the highest privacy settings.
 Don’t allow strangers to browse their profiles or posts unless they have been confirmed to be their contacts.
-Try letting your teens google themselves and seen what information or images can be seen in the search query.
+Try letting your teens google themselves and see what information or images can be seen in the search query.
 No doubt, they are the footprints left by them on the Internet.